 Sport Liverpool provides students and staff with high quality sports facilities and opportunities to get active.
-Whether you take part in organised activities or independent exercise, our sports services provide a great way to meet people, get connected and achieve a level of fitness and general wellbeing that can help you cope with the other, more demanding aspects of University life.
+Whether you take part in organised activities or independent exercise, our sports services

 The University Sports & Fitness Centre has four squash courts, a swimming pool, a spinning room, two sports halls, a recently upgraded gym and a large studio.
 We offer up to 50 classes per week, ranging from Yoga to HIIT and offer Les Mills certified Body Pump and Body Balance.
 We also offer various membership packages.